gao131/Edge_SAFMN/README.md

-### 📖 Edge-Enhanced Rock Image Super-Resolution Reconstruction
+### 📖 Edge-enhanced super-resolution reconstruction of rock CT images

 Chennian Gao and Chen Qiu,  Wuhan University of Science and Technology